AlexWang1987/alexwang1987.github.io/foundations/html/html.md

 Again, **Structure** and **Semantic**.

 ### DOM
 Dom provides a way to manipulate these tree-nested object, such as search,add,lelete and so on.
-It's a glue layer providing a way that javascript can handle it.
+It's a glue layer providing a way that javascript can handle it.[W3 DOM](http://www.w3.org/DOM/)

 ### Webkit
 Most popular **Layout** and **Rendering/Drawing** engine that is widely used in web browsers.
 [WIKI  Webkit Details](https://en.wikipedia.org/wiki/WebKit)